Icinga/icinga2/doc/8-migration.md

 * Replace [custom variable macros](#manual-config-migration-hints-runtime-custom-attributes) if any.
 * Keep `$ARGn$` macros.

-The final check command look like this in Icinga2:
+The final check command looks like this in Icinga2:

     object CheckCommand "ping4" {
       import "generic-check-command"